 Sometimes bradycardia is normal.
 For example, healthy young adults and well-trained

 athletes often have resting heart rates of less than 60 beats a minute.

-heart's normal pacemaker does not work correctly or when the
+heart's normal pacemaker may not work correctly or the normal electrical system of

-the body's needs.
-This can be life-threatening.
+it can be life-threatening.

 How bradycardia is treated depends on what is causing it.
+Examples of treatments include

-Treatment also depends on the symptoms.
+also depends on the symptoms.
 If bradycardia does not cause symptoms, it may not be

-Medical Review:Adam Husney MD - Family Medicine & E. Gregory Thompson, MD - Internal Medicine & Martin J. Gabica, MD - Family Medicine & John M. Miller MD, FACC - Cardiology, Electrophysiology & Caroline S. Rhoads MD - Internal Medicine
+Medical Review:Adam Husney MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Martin J. Gabica MD - Family Medicine & John M. Miller MD, FACC - Cardiology, Electrophysiology & Caroline S. Rhoads MD - Internal Medicine

 This information does not replace the advice of a doctor.
 Healthwise, Incorporated,